 2018 – ongoing: craft and electronics research, movement and sound data capture

 It begins with the slipknot, nice and loose so that it glides along the yarn: that’s how it starts.
 Then keep pulling through the knot, making sure you have just the right tension between the yarn and the index finger.
 The right tension, that’s the key, and then it will all flow.
-You were explaining this to me.
 The knot and the tension, and the ability to unravel everything back to the beginning, that’s what crochet is all about.

-The Crochet Resistance Net was initially inspired by ancient chainmail suits of armor.
-This armor instead of being metallic and cold, would be made of crochet, soft and pliable : the Crochet Resistance Net is a costume for a soft, slow resistance.
+The Crochet Resistance Suit was originally conceived on the model of ancient chainmail suits of armor.
+Imagine a suit of armor that instead of being metallic and cold, would be made of crochet, delicate and pliable: a suit for a soft, slow rebellion.

-The project eventually passed on to the KOBA electronics shop run by Mika Satomi and Hannah Perner-Wilson of Kobakant Collective.
-Their opensource crafting project is called ‘How to Get What you Want.’ (learn to do it and they’ll teach you how… their hacker’s ethos)
+Eventually, the project passed from Marina to the KOBA electronics shop run by Mika Satomi and Hannah Perner-Wilson of Kobakant Collective.
+Their opensource crafting project is called ‘How to Get What you Want.’ (learn to do it and they’ll teach you how… is the hacker’s ethos)

 Mariam Arid had arrived in Berlin as a refugee from the war in Syria in 2018.
-She joined the project and shared her experience of the psycho-somatic effects of fabrication in an interview shown at TATE Exchange, London (2019).
+She joined the project through a placement at KOBA, and shared the psychoactive healing effects of craft fabrication in an interview (see below) shown at TATE Exchange, London (2019).

-The fabrication of the the Crochet Resistance Suit was supported by an Invention Creativity and Experience grant award from Goldsmiths University, and European Cultural Funding .
+The manual fabrication of the the Crochet Resistance Suit has been supported by an Invention Creativity and Experience grant award from Goldsmiths University, and European Cultural Funding .
 The suit’s journey continues to unravel through my current doctoral research project Space of the Nameless, and the various iterations of my research.